Senior Investigator Research Interests

-Dr. Fitzhugh is exploring new avenues of hematopoietic stem cell (HSC) transplantation for sickle cell disease (SCD), while also studying the currently underexplored long-term health effects of curative therapy in patients with SCD.
+Dr. Fitzhugh is exploring new avenues of hematopoietic cell transplantation (HCT) for sickle cell disease (SCD), while also studying the long-term health effects of curative therapies for SCD.

-Currently, HSC transplantation offers the only real cure for patients with SCD, though the transplantation procedure can only be applied to select people, and it carries its own set of health risks.
+Currently, HCT offers the only real cure for patients with SCD, though the transplantation procedure can only be applied to select people, and it carries its own set of health risks.
 One risk is that traditional stem cell transplants involve high dose chemotherapy, which cannot be tolerated by many adults with SCD due to pre-existing organ damage.
-Dr. Fitzhugh and her team have been developing an alternative approach in which the donor and recipient stem cells coexist, potentially reducing the risk for serious infections or other immune complications.
+Dr. Fitzhugh and her team have been developing an alternative approach in which patients receive agents that focus on eradicating the immune system while avoiding high dose chemotherapy.
 Dr. Fitzhugh has demonstrated the efficacy of this non-myeloablative procedure in both mice and human volunteers, and is currently participating in a long-term follow-up study in patients to see if they remain free of SCD.

 Dr. Fitzhugh is also conducting a half-matched protocol to increase the number of people eligible for HCT.
 The current procedure requires a fully HLA-matched sibling donor, and less than 15% of patients with SCD would qualify.
-Through a half-matched protocol, any immediate genetic relative (parents, children, and siblings) would be able to donate stem cells, though the immune system barriers and potential complications are greater.
+Through a half-matched donor protocol, 90% of patients have parents, children, and siblings who could serve as stem cell donors.
+However, the immune system barriers and potential complications are greater.
 Dr. Fitzhugh is currently examining the feasibility of this approach in a clinical pilot study and studying in the laboratory why half-matched transplant is successful in some patients and not others.